Plain English Summary

 Background and study aims

-Obesity (being very overweight) and harm caused by drinking too much alcohol are major public health problems.
+Obesity (being very overweight) and the harm caused by drinking too much alcohol are major public health problems.
 People who are obese and also drink too much alcohol are at a very high risk of developing a number of health problems, particularly liver disease.
 Many obese men want to lose weight, but are reluctant to try the conventional ways to do so.
 This study will develop a treatment (or intervention) designed especially for men that aims to reduce the amount of alcohol they drink through the motivation of weight loss.
 It will offer help and support in order to change the behaviour of those taking part.
 A key feature of the intervention will be an emphasis on the benefits of losing weight.
 It is designed to reach large numbers of men at risk of obesity and alcohol-related problems and targets those who might not be identified through the health care system.
-We want to find out whether a full clinical trial that tests that the intervention works is feasible.
-If so, the intervention will subsequently be tested in a full randomised controlled trial.
+The aim of this study is to find out whether a full study to test whether the intervention works is feasible.
+If so, the intervention will subsequently be tested in a full study.

 Who can participate?

 Men aged 35-64 years who regularly drink over 21 units of alcohol per week and are obese (BMI>30)